RasaHQ/rasa/examples/README.md

 # Rasa Core Examples

-## facebook: Simple getting started example
+## moodbot: Simple getting started example

-This is a simple example showcasing the creation of a bot for facebook (or for any other channel for that matter)
+Getting started example.
+It is a simple example showcasing the creation of a bot for facebook (or for any other channel for that matter).
-Documentation can be found [here](https://core.rasa.ai/tutorial_scratch.html).
+Documentation can be found [here](https://core.rasa.ai/tutorial_basics.html).

-## babi: Restaurant suggestion example
+## restaurantbot: Restaurant suggestion example

-This is an example of supervised learning with stories, and including NLU.
+Highlights advanced features, like a custom policy as well as custom action code.
+It is an example of supervised learning with stories, and includes a NLU model.
+Based on the bAbI and DSTC datasets.
+Documentation can be found [here](https://core.rasa.ai/tutorial_supervised.html).

+## concertbot: Interactive learning example

+Create stories using interactive learning.
+Does not contain NLU training data, hence uses a simple regex interpreter to parse user messages.
-Documentation can be found [here](https://core.rasa.ai/tutorial_babi.html).
+Documentation can be found [here](https://core.rasa.ai/tutorial_interactive_learning.html).

-## fake user: Online learning with a simulated user

-This is an example of using online learning with a simulated user.
+## remotebot: Using Rasa Core as a HTTP server

+Showcase for using Rasa over HTTP.
+Instead of defining custom action code in python, the Rasa Core server will call a custom endpoint to run the action code written in an arbitrary programming language.
-Documentation can be found [here](https://core.rasa.ai/tutorial_fake_user.html).
+Documentation can be found [here](https://core.rasa.ai/tutorial_remote.html).